Target Grade Level / Age Range:

 Education Content Standards

-- 3-LS1-1: Develop models to describe that organisms have unique and diverse live cycles but all have a common birth, growth, reproduction, and death.
+- 3-LS1-1: Develop models to describe that organisms have unique and diverse life cycles but all have a common birth, growth, reproduction, and death.
 Common Core Connections

 - English Language Arts: